kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ### PodGroup Status Lifecycle

 The `PodGroup.Status` is managed by kube-scheduler to reflect the scheduling status.
-For alpha, we introduce a `Conditions` field with the `PodGroupScheduled` condition type, but more fields may be added for beta and GA.
+We introduce a `Conditions` field with the `PodGroupInitiallyScheduled` condition type.

 `PodGroup` status mirrors `Pod` status semantics rather than defining PodGroup-specific reasons:
-- If pods are unschedulable (i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly.
+- If pods are unschedulable (i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupInitiallyScheduled` condition to `False` and sets the reason fields accordingly.
-- If pods are scheduled, the scheduler updates the `PodGroupScheduled` condition to `True` after the group got accepted by the Permit phase.
+- If pods are scheduled, the scheduler updates the `PodGroupInitiallyScheduled` condition to `True` after the group got accepted by the Permit phase.

-For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`.
+For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupInitiallyScheduled` condition to `True`.

 #### Status Transition Rules

-Once a `PodGroup` transitions to `PodGroupScheduled=True`, it is treated as a terminal scheduling state and does not revert to `False`.
+Once a `PodGroup` transitions to `PodGroupInitiallyScheduled=True`, it is treated as a terminal scheduling state and does not revert to `False`.
 Specifically, once the group's scheduling constraint (`minCount`) has been satisfied, subsequent failed scheduling cycles for additional pods beyond `minCount` do not regress the condition.
 On same-status transitions (e.g., `True` → `True`), the condition message may be updated, but `LastTransitionTime` remains unchanged.

-This is a deliberate simplification.
-In practice, scheduled pods may later be evicted or impacted by node failures, but the `PodGroup` status will not track these post-scheduling disruptions.
-While a more robust status lifecycle capable of reflecting post-scheduling state changes is a desirable future enhancement, we do not consider it a blocker for beta graduation.
-Handling such behavior is tied to rescheduling mechanisms, which remain out of scope for this KEP.
+Note that in practice, scheduled pods may later be evicted or impacted by node failures, but the `PodGroup` status will not track these post-scheduling disruptions.
+The current condition provides enough  visibility into the initial scheduling result to support beta and GA of this feature.
+However, future extensions to the status could:

+- Add a new condition tracking the outcome of the most recent scheduling cycle (except in cases where the PodGroup is still feasible but additional pods weren't scheduled).
+  This would be a useful extension of the current condition and straightforward to implement.

+- Add a more robust status lifecycle mechanism capable of reflecting live post-scheduling state changes, including current pod counts.
+It's likely that a new, separate component would be responsible for tracking such changes and updating the status.

 #### Implementation Notes (Alpha)